JaraSit/fenics_tutorial/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome FEniCS tutorial book

-This is a small sample book to give you a feel for how book content is structured.
+Some text.

 :::{note}
-Here is a note!
+Some note!
 :::

-And here is a code block:
+Some code block:

 ```
 e = mc^2